-This sample preparation course focuses on isolating, mounting, and handling 1-100 µm sized particles without the use of micromanipulators.
+This sample preparation techniques course focuses on isolating, mounting, and handling 1-100 µm sized particles without the use of micromanipulators.
 Sample preparation techniques for isolating contaminants from liquids, solids, or surfaces are covered.
 Sample preparation methods for further analysis by PLM, IR, Raman, and SEM are demonstrated and discussed.
 Students spend more than 50% of class time practicing these techniques under the supervision of the instructor.
 Some of the sample-handling supplies made in class are retained by the students for their own use.

 The instrumentation, materials, and supplies necessary for successful completion of classroom portion of this course will be provided by the Hooke College of Applied Sciences.